Michael Ouroumis logoichael Ouroumis

 Analysis:

-• Space Complexity: O(n) for storing elements in the Set.
+• Space Complexity: O(n) for the Set.

 Example 3: Finding Intersection of Two Arrays

-Problem: Find the common elements between two arrays.
+Problem: Find common elements between two arrays.

-Solution: Use two Set objects to store the elements of each array and find the intersection.
+Solution: Use two Set objects and filter.

 function intersection(arr1, arr2) { const set1 = new Set(arr1) const set2 = new Set(arr2) return [...set1].filter((item) => set2.has(item)) } const array1 = [1, 2, 3, 4] const array2 = [3, 4, 5, 6] console.log(intersection(array1, array2)) // Output: [3, 4]